Symptom

 close the connection with the router.
 In this situation, you will see a status code of 499 in

-the Nginx access logs for the specific API request.
+the NGINX access logs for the specific API request.

-Sample Nginx Log Entry showing status code 499
+Sample NGINX Log Entry showing status code 499

-- In the above example, note that the status of 499 on the Nginx and total time elapsed is 50.001 seconds.
-This indicates that the client timed out after 50.001 seconds.
+on the NGINX and total time elapsed is 50.001 seconds.
+This indicates that the client timed out after 50.001 seconds. - In this case, you will see

 2017-06-09 00:00:25,886 org:myorg env:test api:myapi-v1 rev:23 messageid:rrt-1-11193-11467656-1 NIOThread@1 INFO HTTP.SERVICE - ExceptionHandler.handleException() : Exception java.io.IOException: Broken pipe occurred while writing to channel ClientOutputChannel(ClientChannel[A:XX.XX.XX.XX:8998 Remote host:YY.YY.YY.YY:51400]@23751 useCount=1 bytesRead=0 bytesWritten=486 age=330465ms lastIO=0ms ) 2017-06-09 00:00:25,887 org:myorg env:test api:myapi-v1 rev:23 messageid:rrt-1-11193-11467656-1 NIOThread@1 INFO HTTP.SERVICE - ExceptionHandler.handleException() : Exception trace: java.io.IOException: Broken pipe at com.apigee.nio.channels.ClientOutputChannel.writePending(ClientOutputChannel.java:51) ~[nio-1.0.0.jar:na] at com.apigee.nio.channels.OutputChannel.onWrite(OutputChannel.java:116) ~[nio-1.0.0.jar:na] at com.apigee.nio.channels.OutputChannel.write(OutputChannel.java:81) ~[nio-1.0.0.jar:na] … <snipped>

-- This exception is expected under the circumstances explained above.
-So the actual cause for the 504 Gateway Timeout error is still that the backend server takes a long time to respond and you need to address that issue.
+error is still that the backend server takes a long time to respond and you need to address that issue.

 Resolution